Flynn effect: Precursors to Flynn's publications

 Earlier investigators had discovered rises in raw IQ test scores in some study populations, but had not published general investigations of that issue in particular.
 Historian Daniel C. Calhoun cited earlier psychology literature on IQ score trends in his book The Intelligence of a People (1973).
-R. L. Thorndike drew attention to rises in Stanford-Binet scores in a 1975 review of the history of intelligence testing.
+Robert L. Thorndike – not to be confused with his famous father Edward – drew attention to rises in Stanford-Binet scores in a 1975 review of the history of intelligence testing.
 In 1982, Richard Lynn recorded an increase in average IQ among the population of Japan.

 Intelligence

 There is debate about whether the rise in IQ scores also corresponds to a rise in general intelligence, or only a rise in special skills related to taking IQ tests.
 Because children attend school longer now and have become much more familiar with the testing of school-related material, one might expect the greatest gains to occur on such school content-related tests as vocabulary, arithmetic or general information.
 Just the opposite is the case: abilities such as these have experienced relatively small gains and even occasional decreases over the years.
 Meta-analytic findings indicate that Flynn effects occur for tests assessing both fluid and crystallized abilities.
 For example, Dutch conscripts gained 21 points during only 30 years, or 7 points per decade, between 1952 and 1982.
 This rise in IQ test scores is not wholly explained by an increase in general intelligence.
 Studies have shown that while test scores have improved over time, the improvement is not fully correlated with latent factors related to intelligence.
 Other researchers argue that the IQ gains described by the Flynn effect are due in part to increasing intelligence, and in part to increases in test-specific skills.
+One study suggested that the IQ gains reflected changes in modes of thinking that better reflected cognitive skills assessed by IQ tests rather than raw intelligence itself.